lecinquiemejour-code/promptoDYS_editor/README.md

 # PromptoDYS Editor

-PromptoDYS is an open-source text editor specifically designed to be accessible for people with dyslexia.
-It focuses on readability, text customization, and assistive features.
+**PromptoDYS Editor** is the accessible front-end editor component of the larger **PromptoDYS** ecosystem.

+While this editor focuses on providing a dyslexia-friendly writing environment, it is designed to work in tandem with a **Python backend**.
+This backend leverages **Generative AI** to post-process notes, organize thoughts, and enhance the writing of users with dyslexia.

 ## ✨ Features